Bansalayush247/rust_db/README.md

 # rust_db
-I have dockerfile to create image.
+I have used dockerfile to create image.
 I have used NextJs,Rust,Docker,PostgreSQL to build it.
 Problem Faced:
 Running dockerfile